pdinie831/GooFitRoot-Lifetime-2.1/README.md

 make -j [insert the number of core/cpu]

-the new PDFs are in src/PDFs/mypdf
+the new PDF sources are in src/PDFs/mypdf

-the built analysis code is  build/example/test3DBp-2016-G21/testGoofit3DBp-2016
+the built analysis code is in build/example/test3DBp-2016-G21/testGoofit3DBp-2016

+the code is in example/test3DBp-2016-G21/testGoofit3DBp-2016.cu

 =================================================================